jonroig/usBabyNames.js/README.md

 # usBabyNames.js
-Node.js/ promise-based data about frequencies of name usage for babies born 1880-2014 in the United States of America.
+Node.js / promise-based data provider about name usage of babies born 1880-2014 in the United States of America.

 # About
 Built on <a href="https://www.ssa.gov/OACT/babynames/limits.html">the Social Security Adminitration baby names files</a>, usBabyNames.js returns interesting historical data on baby name usage from 1880-2014.
 With 1,825,433 total entries packaged within a sqlite3 database, each record contains the following: